FREE AI MARKETING TRAINING

 Should I use project-only memory?

-Project-only is typically the safest default because it keeps context contained—especially important when working with clients or separate business areas.
+Project-only is typically the safest default because it keeps context contained—especially important when working with clients, multiple businesses, or separate personal/professional areas.

 Why does my output feel generic?